 Today, when I look back, I think it shouldn’t have happened.
 This giving of adjectives creates such a bad impact on the child and when it grows, the child develops a constant fear and hatred for that species.
 This is not good enough; especially when we are from the land of पंचतंत्र where non-human species are given high regards and often vehicle of the various forms of almighty.

-Whatever happened, I am happy that I was involved in the killing of a co-species that came to eat the moths in my home.
+Whatever happened, I am happy that I wasn’t involved in the killing of a co-species that came to eat the moths in my home.
 The lizard, the little one, was a great teacher and a wizard to me.
 I pray to almighty to give me a skill through which I can talk to other species, hear them, and help them.